 As a recipe analyst and food & nutrition consultant, I’ve run nutrition numbers now on thousands and thousands of recipes since I started my business in 2015.
 I do good work for my clients and have no plans to stop.
 My clients count on my expertise in calculated recipe analysis and my skill in navigating the maze of FDA / USDA labeling regulations.
 If you need someone to analyze a collection of recipes or review institutional cycle menus, please don’t hesitate to reach out.

-If divergent thinking intrigues you or if you’d like a better understanding of ultra-processing, please read my blog or follow me on Twitter & LinkedIn.
+If you’d like a better understanding of ultra-processing and the NOVA food classification system, please read my blog or follow me on Twitter & LinkedIn.
 I will keep you posted as I explore the subject matter and continue to build expertise.

 Linn Steward RDN, Culinary Nutritionist, Principle Gourmet Metrics LLC